 In Your Face Illuminati

 Yung Rapunxel recalls the name “Rapunzel”, the fairy tale princess who was trapped in a tower and who used her long hair to allow her Prince Charming to climb up to her.
 However, the video has absolutely nothing to do with any of that: It’s all disturbing images and Illuminati symbolism.
 Nothing more, nothing less.
-As usual, the artist is portrayed as a person with little to no control over her own mind, surrounded with the elite’s symbolism and, to top it off, some police state promotion.
+As usual, the artist is portrayed as a person with little to no control over her own mind, surrounded by the elite’s symbolism and, to top it off, some police state promotion.

 The video begins with an image that sums up the whole situation at hand.